A Minimalist Proof Language for Neural Theorem Proving over Isabelle/HOL: Motivation

-Redundant syntax and syntactic sugar might be harmless to humans.
-However, the situation differs for NTP due to corpus scarcity.
-When training data for one syntactic form is insufficient, redundant syntax either dilutes the already limited corpus or requires LLMs to expend additional effort learning that different representations are semantically equivalent.
+While redundant syntax may be harmless to humans, it becomes problematic for NTP given corpus scarcity: it either dilutes limited training data or forces models to consume substantial data to learn that different forms are semantically equivalent.